rensonnetg/microstructure_fingerprinting/README.md

 outputbasename = 'MF_test'
 MF_fit.write_nifti(outputbasename)
 ```
 After initializing the model, in an interactive Python shell type ```help(mf_model.fit)``` for details on the arguments and options of the model fitting method.
+Various combinations of input arguments and input formats are accepted.

 ### Lower-level interface
 The main function of the toolbox is ```solve_exhaustive_posweights```, which you would call by doing ```mfu.solve_exhaustive_posweights(Dictionary, y, dicsizes)``` as per the importation guidelines provided above.